zenoss/ZenPackGenerator/docs/jsonformat.rst

 * properties: An Array of :ref:`property` objects. [optional]
 * componentTypes: An Array of :ref:`componentType` objects. [optional]
     * This sets up a One to Many Contained relationship of Nested objects.
+* impacts: An Array of components that this component impacts.
+    * The component can be in :ref:`shorthand` notation.
+* impactedBy: An Array of components that this component is impactedBy.
+    * The component can be in :ref:`shorthand` notation.

 .. _deviceType:

 DeviceType